-The national total of confirmed cases stands at 511,485 as of 2 August, up 8,195 since the last official report from the National Department of Health.
-Here are the rest of the stats:
+The national total of confirmed cases stands at 698,184 as stated in the last official report from the National Department of Health on 15 October.

 COVID-19 UPDATE IN WESTERN CAPE: THE SITUATION NOW

-As of 2 August, we have 94,691 confirmed cases of Covid-19 infections in the province (an increase of 494 since the last report) according to the Western Cape Government.
+As of 15 October, we have 112,862 confirmed Covid-19 cases in the province according to the Western Cape Government.